-- Several environments.
-For the effective and clear app development process, we need at least three separate environments for engineering, testing, and production.
+For the successful product development process, we need at least three separate environments for engineering, testing, and production.
 The first one is a playground for developers since they need a place to check their solutions on the developers’ level.
 The second one is for the QA team and acceptance testing, so there is the compilation that is planned for the production release, and software testing engineers need to verify if it’s ready.
 And the last one is the production for your users.
 Sometimes business owners want to save expenses and decide to have only the production environment, while such an approach brings too many risks and can result in disappointed users and lost revenues.
 Time estimate: ~8h per environment with CI/CD set up.

-Different companies use different roles, such as product managers, product owners, project managers, scrum masters, and delivery managers that take on the management functionality during the system engineering lifecycle process.
+Different companies use different roles, such as product managers, product owners, project managers, scrum masters, and delivery managers that take on the management functionality during all 5 stages of product planning and development process.
 Each position has its zones of responsibility that are defined by the business culture and procedures that you have in place.
 Sometimes management roles are on the side of the business customer, and sometimes they hire the project management services from an IT outsourcing partner.

-- Product documentation.
 The business, functional, and non-functional requirements must be documented for the developers.
-Documentation templates and structure can differ from product to product.
+Documentation templates and structure can differ from product to product, and they are a part of the critical product development process.
 User stories, user flow, and sequence diagrams, software and service specification, and business requirements can cover the entire functionality of the digital product.
 Time estimate: ~40h for draft description.

-- Product meetings.
 No matter if we’re talking about in-house or offshore development teams, they need to understand what is the digital product they are working on and what are the goals the business want to achieve.
-Software engineers are not just coders, so it’s important to spend some time and help them understand the product.
+Software engineers are not just coders, so it’s important to spend some time and help them understand the product during all five stages in the product development process.
 Time estimate: ~8h per team member.

 This section is one of the most underestimated and one of the most essential for software product development.
 It is the foundation for strategy generation and its correlation.

-- SEO optimization.
 Too often, companies think that if they create a landing page or site, it will be easier for users to find it.
-However, the web page must be optimized for the web crawlers, so they can easily index it.
+However, the web page must be optimized for the web crawlers as the first stage of content strategy, so they can easily index it.
 Each page must contain correct metadata with the right keywords that repeat the requests of real users.
 This is the job for SEO managers and copywriters to provide the correct data for optimization, and the developer just pastes it in the proper place within the code.
 Time estimate: + 3h per page updating metadata, or +8h if the page structure needs to be changed.